 Employees must schedule furlough days in consultation with their department.

-Furlough days must be reported through the iTAMS system using the "FURLOUGH M Furlough Mandatory“ code.
+Furlough days must be reported through the Time and Absence System using the "FURLOUGH M Furlough Mandatory“ code.

-Furlough days must be reported through the iTAMS system using the "FURLOUGH M Furlough Mandatory“ code.
-Mandatory furlough can be planned and should be entered at least a week in advance into iTAMS. iTAMS should be approved as normal.
+Furlough days must be reported through the Time and Absense System using the "FURLOUGH M Furlough Mandatory“ code.
+Mandatory furlough can be planned and should be entered at least a week in advance into the system.
+The Time and Absence System should be approved as normal.

 No. Employees who are subject to the mandatory furlough must take all of their mandatory furlough days before they are eligible to participate in the voluntary furlough.

-No. Faculty on approved sabbaticals are exempted from the 2020-2021 mandatory furlough.
+No. Faculty on approved sabbaticals are exempted from mandatory furloughs.